 What Were Pomeranians Bred For?

 But what were they originally bred for?
-The Pomeranian is a breed of dog that has been bred for centuries to be an all-around working canine.
+The Pomeranian is a breed of dog bred for centuries to be an all-around working canine.

-In this article, we will explore the history of these little fluff balls and what Pomeranians were bred for?
+This article will explore the history of these little fluff balls and what Pomeranians were bred for.

 Where are Pomeranians From?